JennDeleon/JennDeleon.github.io/README.md

 <br>
 <br>

-- :computer: I’m currently studying HTML, CSS, JavaScript, Java, MySQL and Spring at Codeup, along with React on my own time. <br>
+- :computer: I recenelty completed a 6 month, full time, coding bootcamp at CodeUp where I studied studying HTML, CSS, JavaScript, Java, MySQL and Spring, along with React on my own time. <br>
 - 📫 How to reach me: jennifer.deleon404@gmail.com<br>
 - 📌 I am very open to learning everthing I can to make myself a better programmer<br>
 - 🧐 Have a glance of my work [here](https://github.com/JennDeleon?tab=repositories)